-If your vehicle was manufactured with a defect and it caused an accident, you might have a valid liability claim against the vehicle manufacturer.
+If your vehicle was manufactured with a defect and caused an accident, you might have a valid liability claim against the manufacturer.
 Vehicle defects don’t just refer to those that occur during production.
 They can also develop over time.

 For example, if your brakes are worn out and cause an accident, you will likely be held responsible for the accident.
 However, if you just bought the vehicle and the brakes fail, you might be able to build a case against the auto manufacturer.
-Common defects that contribute to car accidents include steering column defects, problems with acceleration, brakes, tires, or lights.
+Common defects that contribute to car accidents include steering column defects, and problems with acceleration, brakes, tires, or lights.

 If your vehicle shows signs of malfunctioning, you should get it inspected right away.
 If your automobile has a mechanical problem, you should not drive it unless you can afford to fix it.
 Conversely, if a driver knowingly has an issue with their car and hits you, you might be eligible to receive a settlement.

 Determining Fault Might Not Be as Simple as You Think – Call Paul Today

 Determining fault in a car accident is an arduous process that requires legal expertise and experience with insurance companies.
 Insurance companies are adept at avoiding blame, getting you to admit undue liability, and issuing settlements for less than you deserve.

 Because so much goes into determining fault in a car accident case, you should consider consulting an attorney.
 The expert Colorado car accident attorneys at The Paul Wilkinson Law Firm will ensure you receive your full and fair compensation.

 The Paul Wilkinson Law Firm is a team of car accident attorneys with over 20 years of experience.
 We have the resources and team to hold the responsible party in your car accident case accountable.
 Because so many of the details involved in a car accident are subject to debate, you need skilled litigators who can get you the compensation you deserve.